parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~]$ ls lecture1
    Hello.class  Hello.java  messages  README
    ```
    >Gives the user the list of all the files and directories in the argumnent directory.
+This is not an error.

 3. Using the command with a path to a file as an argument: